CHEGEBB/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-# This script  prints a number with two decimal places, followed by a new line.
+# This script converts a number from base 10 to base 16.

 # Type the following in the in the command line.
 #!/bin/bash
-printf '%.2f\n' $NUM
+printf '%x\n' $DECIMAL